HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 $0

-This grant award' consistsrof this title page, the proposal for the grant which~is attached and made a part hereof, and the
+This grant award consists of this title page, the proposal for the grant which is attached and made a part hereof, and the

 and have the approval of the City/County Financial Officer, City Manager, or Governing Board Chair; enter into this

 purposes specified.
-The grant recipient sigriifes,acceptance of this grant award and agrees to administer the grant.
+The grant recipient signifes,acceptance of this grant award and agrees to administer the grant

-project in accordance with the statute(s); the Program Guidelines, the OCJP Grantee I~andbook, and the OCJP audit
+project in accordance with the statute(s), the Program Guidelines, the OCJP Grantee Handbook, and the OCJP audit

-requirements, as stated in this Reauesf for Applications (RFA).
-The grant recipient further agrees to allaegal conditions
+requirements, as stated in this Reauest for Annlications (RFA).
+The grant recipient further agrees to all legal conditions

 Applicant/Grant Recipient